 Entrepreneurial Vision

 They always told us, from the get-go, to look at our role the same way you would if you were managing your own business.
 In the field, you manage your applicants, potential buyers, and tenants, working your diary or managing access with tenants.
 From an early stage, the idea was ingrained in us to look at how we do business as if it were our name above the door.
 By the time we progressed in our role, you began to grow, and soon, I realised that I would also have my own business one day.
-My entrepreneurial vision is to continue growing Bahrain Property Advisors, expanding our services and client base, and becoming a trusted name in the real estate industry.
+My entrepreneurial vision is to continue growing Barrain Property Advisors, expanding our services and client base, and becoming a trusted name in the real estate industry.

-That was the seed of thought about starting Bahrain Property Advisors.
+That was the seed of thought about starting Barrain Property Advisors.
 Eventually, when I decided to leave, I didn’t want to join another company because the idea of running my own business was already there.

 The best advice comes from basic principles; being honest in this field is highly appreciated, highly regarded, and very rewarding because you deal with people who are highly sensitive to their investments.
 For example, if you are looking to buy a property, the risk element is a significant factor.
 You want to make sure you’re investing wisely, and that’s why people will be sceptical.
 Being honest with people and having genuine and transparent fundamental business principles is essential.
-At Bahrain Property Advisors, we believe that honesty is the foundation of trust, and we strive to be transparent and straightforward in all our dealings.
+At Barrain Property Advisors, we believe that honesty is the foundation of trust, and we strive to be transparent and straightforward in all our dealings.

 Building a Reputation of Integrity